adamjmurray/jruby_for_max/README.md

 0. Go to the end of the variable value and add ";C:\Program Files\Java\jdk1.6.0_22\bin" (adjust the path as needed for your computer, and make sure you put a semicolon before this path and the preceding part of the variable value)

-Now if you open a command prompt and type "jar" you should see usage instructions for the jar command
+Now if you open a command prompt and type "jar" you should see usage instructions for the jar command.
+That means your JDK and path are setup correctly, and you should be able to build this project.